delFaa/Docker-Workshop/Deployment/README.md

 ## Deploy
-As mentioned before, the deployment will be done in two times, on a local server or machine and with the help of a service.
+As mentioned before, the deployment will be done on a local machine or server.

-### Server
-You should begin with the server or local machine deployment as it best demonstrate the ease of setup and implementation.
-Indeed, you end up just having to install docker on the machine or server and run the containers.
+The goal is to make clear how easy it is to deploy ones you have the same setup, environment for the development and deployment.

 ### Service
 As for the service approach I suggest using Heroku as it is a very simple to